-At June 30, 2014 the Company had \$2.8 million in cash and cash equivalents and shortterm investments.
+At September 30, 2014 the Company had \$2.1 million in cash and cash equivalents and short-term investments.
 The Company has also supplied \$1.1 million of irrevocable standby letters of credit issued by a Canadian chartered bank.
-The security related to the letters of credit is included in restricted cash and excluded from the Company's working capital.
-The majority of these securities are for environmental rehabilitation provisions.
+The Company backs the letters of credit with investments which have been recorded on the financial statements as restricted cash.
+The Company does not include restricted cash in its working capital when analyzing its liquidity requirements.